Analysis | Trump claims the coronavirus pandemic is ending. Data and the experts disagree.

 That’s obvious from the changes seen in the IHME projections above.

-“You can’t get complacent and say, ‘Oh, the model says even though we’re doing substantial mitigation, we’re still going to get X number of cases,’” he added, “because that might get you to feel, well, that you’re helpless.
+“You can’t get complacent and say, ‘Oh, the model says even though we’re doing substantial mitigation, we’re still going to get X number of cases,’ ” he added, “because that might get you to feel, well, that you’re helpless.
 You’re not.
 There’s a lot you can do.”

-The efforts to contain the virus which halted the economy, for example, are estimated to have prevented 60 million additional coronavirus infections.
+The efforts to contain the virus that halted the economy, for example, are estimated to have prevented 60 million additional coronavirus infections.

-The problem, of course, is that Americans need to actually do the things they can do.
+The problem, of course, is that Americans need to actually do the preventive things they can do.
 Trump’s dismissal of the ongoing pandemic as waning or over is clearly an effort to encourage people not to worry about the continued risks, in service of returning the economy to normal and, therefore, to keep boosting those stock indexes.

 We don’t yet know whose presentation of where we are is correct, Trump’s or Fauci’s.
-One, Trump’s, is based on hope and optimism while the other, Fauci’s, is based on the data.
+One, Trump’s, is based on hope and optimism, while the other, Fauci’s, is based on the data.

 Those two sentiments from those two men have been in conflict before.
 During a coronavirus task force briefing on March 20, Trump offered a hopeful assessment of an aspect of treating the virus and Fauci a more measured one.
 When a reporter questioned whether the two sentiments were in conflict, Fauci said they weren’t.

 “No, there really isn’t that much of a difference in many respects with what we’re saying.
-The President feels optimistic about something — his feeling about it,” he said.
+The president feels optimistic about something — his feeling about it,” he said.
 “What I’m saying is that it might — it might be effective.
 I’m not saying that it isn’t.
 It might be effective.”
 Time would tell, he suggested.

 Time eventually weighed in.
 The subject of the dispute was the drug hydroxychloroquine, and Fauci and data won the debate.